A Moon Shaped Pool: Recording

 Radiohead began work on A Moon Shaped Pool with their longtime producer, Nigel Godrich, in their Oxfordshire studio in September 2014.
 Yorke had prepared few demos and there was no rehearsal period.
 According to the guitarist Ed O'Brien, "We just went straight into recording ...
 The sound emerged as we recorded."
 Radiohead were slow to regain momentum after their break and worked in "fits and starts".
 They initially worked on songs written by O'Brien, but found that they did not fit Radiohead.
-O'Brien saved the material for his debut solo album, Earth (2020).
+O'Brien saved them for his debut solo album, Earth (2020).

 The Oxfordshire sessions lasted until Christmas.
 In 2015, Radiohead spent three weeks in the La Fabrique studio near Saint-Rémy-de-Provence, France, building on their recordings.
 The studio, originally a 19th-century mill producing art pigment, had been used by musicians including Morrissey and Nick Cave and houses the world's largest vinyl record collection.

 Instead of using computers, Godrich recorded to tape with analog multitrack recorders, inspired by Motown and early David Bowie records.
 This added creative limits, as rerecording a take meant erasing the previous take.
 According to the bassist, Colin Greenwood, this forced the band to "make decisions in the moment; it's very much the opposite of having your album stored on a terabyte hard drive".

 For the introduction to "Daydreaming", Radiohead slowed the tape, creating a pitch-warping effect.
 The guitarist Jonny Greenwood used the music programming language Max to manipulate the piano on "Glass Eyes".
 "Identikit" developed from loops of Yorke's vocals recorded during the King of Limbs sessions.
 The drummer Clive Deamer, who had performed with Radiohead on the King of Limbs tour and appeared on their 2011 double single "The Daily Mail" and "Staircase", played additional drums on "Ful Stop".